About Clean Cities

 - Working with industry partners and fleets to identify and address technology barriers and research needs

 - Empowering local decision makers to successfully identify and implement new transportation strategies

 - Seeding local alternative-fuel markets through projects that deploy vehicles and fueling infrastructure.

 Why We're Here

 Clean Cities dates back to the Alternative Motor Fuels Act of 1988 and the Clean Air Act Amendments of 1990.
 These laws, which encouraged the production and use of alternative fuel vehicles (AFVs) and the reduction of vehicle emissions, led to the creation of the Alternative Fuels Data Center (AFDC) in 1991.
 The AFDC's initial objective was to collect, analyze, and distribute data used to evaluate alternative fuels and vehicles.

 In 1992, the enactment of the Energy Policy Act of 1992 (EPAct) required certain vehicle fleets to acquire AFVs.
 Subsequently, DOE created Clean Cities in 1993 to provide informational, technical, and financial resources to EPAct-regulated fleets and voluntary adopters of alternative fuels and vehicles.

-The AFDC became and continues to be the clearinghouse for these resources.
+DOE's VTO facilitates national coordination of Clean Cities coalitions through its Technology Integration Program and provides additional resources.
+The AFDC continues to be the clearinghouse for these resources.
 Its sister website, FuelEconomy.gov, provides consumers with information on fuel economy, emissions, and energy impact of light-duty vehicles, based on vehicle data from the U.S. Environmental Protection Agency.
-The site also provides tips for drivers on maximizing fuel efficiency.
-FuelEconomy.gov was created in response to DOE's requirement under the 1975 Energy Policy and Conservation Act to publish and distribute an annual fuel economy guide for consumers.